 - Introduction to Medical Interventions for Autism

-Studies Showing a Link Between Autism and Elevated Glutamate In the Brain:
+Studies Showing a Link Between Autism (and related disorders) and Elevated Glutamate In the Brain:

 - Zheng, Z., Zhu, T., Qu, Y., & Mu, D. (2016).
 Blood Glutamate Levels in Autism Spectrum Disorder: A Systematic Review and Meta-Analysis.
 PloS one, 11(7), e0158688.